jclem2000/Lab-Firewall-Functions/azfwfunctions/README.md

 # azfwfunctions

-An Azure HTTP triggered Powershell function to provide status and control for allocating or deallocating Azure Firewalls.
+An Azure Function resource with HTTP triggered or TIMER triggered Powershell code to provide status and control for allocating or deallocating Azure Firewalls.

 ## Overview